Santa Fe Trestle Trail

 (Trail head at DART overflow parking lot.)

 The Great Trinity Forest begins at the Santa Fe Trestle Hike and Bike Trail located across the Dallas Floodway near Corinth Street and Eighth Street.
-The trail can be accessed from Riverfront Boulevard or on the west side of the levees at Santa Fe Street.
-Visit soon and hike or bike the trail!
+The 1.86 mile trail can be accessed from Riverfront Boulevard or on the west side of the levees at Santa Fe Street.

 Elevated portion of the trail as it rises to connect with the historic Santa Fe Train Trestle across the river.